You are invited to the Vermont Virtual Job Fair on Thursday, February 23 from noon to 4:00 pm.

-We are excited to announce that the Center for Careers and Internships has partnered with the University of Vermont Career Center, Norwich University Career and Internship Center, St. Michael’s College Career Education Center, Champlain College Career Collaborative, the Bennington College Career Development and Field Work Team, and the Vermont Department of Labor to bring you a job fair focused only on Vermont employers.
+The Center for Careers and Internships has partnered with several other Vermont schools and the Vermont Department of Labor to bring you a virtual job fair focused on Vermont employers.

-This virtual event is super convenient and will take place in Handshake.
-You can attend from the comfort of your room!

 Our Middlebury team has been integral in helping to choose Vermont employers with you in mind.
 To name a few of our favorites: